ongres/stackgres/doc/content/en/03-tutorial/05-using-initialdata/_index.md

 chapter: true
 ---

-The initialData section from [SGCluster]({{% relref "06-crd-reference/01-sgcluster" %}}) allows you to initialize database objects from a valid `SQL` scripts or even initialize a cluster from an existing backups.
+The initialData section from [SGCluster]({{% relref "06-crd-reference/01-sgcluster" %}}) allows you to initialize a cluster from an existing backup.

 To achieve this you have the next options: